EzioTheDeadPoet/Tales-from-the-Northern-Lands/README.md

 If you need a perfectly balanced list this 9999% isn't for you, I make sure that things work and that there are no big obvious exploits.
 I tried not to break the balance too much when I overhauled the way the inventory system worked, so I had to write code into the overhaul patcher to adjust the magic effects that affect those systems to keep it in line with my changes.
 But I won't micromanage Leveled Lists or nerf some of the crazy enchantments the generator will provide for this list.
 The end goal of this list is to be fun and not a challenge or torture. *(I removed only 2 enchantment types, bound weapon giving enchantments that had the risk of crashing the game when in NPC inventories, and press "wait" to get infinite money enchantments.
 Those are game-breaking issues in the literal and figurative way.)*

 I used my other list [SME(FT) - Skyrim Modding Essentials (Fixes & Tools)](https://eziothedeadpoet.github.io/SME-FT-/) as a baseline to create this.
 If you are interested in building your own setup or want a vanilla list just with fixes to test your mods feel free to try it out.
 (I am no longer active)

+## Modlist

+The list of mods can be found on [LoadorderLibrary](https://loadorderlibrary.com/lists/tales-from-the-northern-lands).

 ## Screenshots